WHO WE ARE

 Habitat's vision is a world where everyone has a decent place to live.

-Lebanon Area Habitat serves East Linn County communities in ZIP Codes: 97355, 97327, 97386, 97345, and 97329 with home repairs and builds.
+Lebanon Area Habitat serves East Linn County, Oregon communities in ZIP Codes: 97355, 97327, 97386, 97345, and 97329 with home repairs and builds.
 Once we purchase land or someone donates property, we post an open application period for our next partner family home build.

-In addition, we own a ReStore featuring every day and seasonal home decor, garden, hardware, and gifts and many creative ways to maintain your space for less than retail prices.
+In addition, we own a ReStore featuring every day and seasonal home and garden, building and hardware supplies, and many creative ways to maintain your space for less than retail prices.
 New products are donated by local retail and box stores and new and gently used items are donated by individuals and businesses in the community.

 We build strength, stability, and self-reliance in partnership with those in need of decent and affordable housing with our Home Repair and Preservation and Home Build programs.
 Habitat homeowners help build their own homes alongside volunteers and pay an affordable mortgage.
 And our repair and preservation services help homeowners continue to live in safe, decent homes for years to come.

 Kristina Breshears is serving her second three-year term.
 Previously, she served nine years as the affiliate accountant and is part of the Partner Family Selection committee.
 She brings 26 years of Human Resources and accounting experience to LAHFH.
 Tina spends time helping run her family trucking business and servicing accounting clients.
 She is an active member of her church Ignite Hope where she serves as board treasurer and on the worship team.
 She enjoys community volunteer work, gardening, DIY projects, and spending time with her husband, three daughters, and two granddaughters.